The end of summer marks the beginning of Austin Restaurant Weeks (ARW), which runs from September 1 to 17, 2023.

 Sushi fans can head to Lucky Robot, a sustainable sushi restaurant on South Congress, while farm-to-table fare is available at Foreign and Domestic.

-And if you can manage to get a reservation, dinner at Aba, a Mediterranean restaurant on South Congress, is a delicious affair.
+Dinner at Aba, a Mediterranean restaurant on South Congress, is a delicious affair if you can get a reservation.